xarey0629/xarey0629/README.md

 ### 👋Hi there!
 I am Ed.
-### 🔭I'm a MSc CS student at The University of Edinburgh.
+### 🔭I'm an MSc CS student at The University of Edinburgh.
 ### 🌱Developing and drilling in computer science is what I am pursuing.

 <!--